drfurtado/ctbf/content/instructors/instructors.md

 Steps:

 1. Student attends the [**Internship Orientation**](https://canvas.csun.edu/courses/37918)
-2. Following the orientation, student completes and signs the form;
+2. Following the orientation, student completes and signs the form online on any device (even using a smart phone);
 3. Student receives form back after confirming email [^1];
 4. Student receives and downloads signed form;
 5. Student uploads signed form to the Canvas KIN 494 course page by the deadline.